Skip hire faqs

 For legal reasons, there are materials that we are unable to take away in a skip.
 These include: Waste Electrical and Electronic Equipment (including fridges, microwaves, hairdryers, radios, TVs, computers, kettles and toasters), gas bottles, chemicals and solvents, batteries, clinical waste (such as syringes, soiled dressings, medicine bottles), liquids (such as oil), plasterboard, tyres and asbestos.

 Powerday is fully licensed by the Environment Agency as a waste carrier, waste broker and waste manager and has been providing skip hire in London for over 30 years.
-Our Materials Recycling Facility is licensed to process 1.6million tonnes of waste a year.
+Our Materials Recycling Facilities are licensed to process 3.5million tonnes of waste a year.
 Our vehicles are fully licensed by the Department of Transport and fully insured.
 Our drivers are all licensed for heavy goods vehicles and are highly experienced in transporting, loading and off loading skips.

 Your skip hire price is calculated based on the size of the skip you require, the nature of the contents, your location and the permit requirements of your local council.

 We will advise you on the size and type of skip you require and whether or not you need a permit from your local council.
 We will deliver your skip when you are ready for it and when you have notified us that your skip is full or that you have finished with your skip, we will collect it and reuse, recycle or recover the contents.
 We may be able to arrange a permit with your local council for you if you need to place your skip on the road (for more information about this, see the questions below about permits).

 At Powerday, we recover 100% of the waste brought to our site.
 We reuse and recycle as much as possible and the remaining waste is recovered as refuse derived fuel and goes to power waste to energy facilities across Europe.
 None of the waste in your skip will go to landfill.
 Visit our waste management services and locations to see what happens to different materials and to find out more about our facilities.